Nandini-Mahurkar/nandini-dataviz-portfolio/final-project-part-two.md

 These are the people I interviewed:

 1. Graduate Student, male, early 20s, goes to the gym, comsumes whey protein
-2. Architect, late 20s, female, goes to the gym, comsumes whey protein
+2. Graduate Student, late 20s, female, goes to the gym, comsumes whey protein
 3. Graduate Student, early 20s, female, goes to the gym, comsumes whey protein